jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_connectionviewproperties.md

 ### Select connections...

 Click to add and remove connections from this custom view.
-Open Select Connections.
+Open [Select Connections][enterprise_connect_selectconnections].

 ### List of connections in this connection view

 This is a list of the connections that are / will be in the custom view.

-To remove a connection from this list, right click on the connection and select Remove Connection.
+To remove a connection from this list, right click on the connection and select **Remove Connection**.